Health Coach Workflow Models in Clinical Practice: Part II

 Kara Ware, NBC-HWC and Business Advisor

-After two decades of experience developing patient entry points, patient programs, patient journies, and optimizing the patient experience through the well-organized front and back-office operations systems, configuring and integrating technology, designing patient autonomy partnership tools, and coaching patients to take personal responsibility for their lifestyle, I’ve turned everything I’ve learned into an eBook training manual to effectively interview, hire, onboard, train, manage and maximize a health coach into your clinical practice.
+After two decades of experience developing patient entry points, patient programs, patient journies, and optimizing the patient experience through the well-organized front and back-office operations systems, configuring and integrating technology, designing patient autonomy partnership tools, and coaching patients to take personal responsibility for their lifestyle, I’ve turned everything I’ve learned into my Therapeutic Partnerships Roadmap course.

 As a health coach, I got to see the patient’s journey from the provider’s perspective, without forgetting what it felt like when I was the one worrying about how I was going to pay the bills and buy my son’s supplements, labs, and provider’s $400/hour fee.
 I combined my practical experience as a patient with the skills I developed as a practice owner and those I learned during my coaching career to help my clients get better results… and my approach was so different, that soon I was attracting attention from other providers to restructure their practices to improve patient activation and retention, thus optimizing outcomes, increasing word of mouth referrals and reducing everyone’s stress.